 Psychological safety is a lead indicator for employee mental wellbeing.
-Knowing how to measure how psychologically safe people feel across a team or an organisation provides us with a proactive way to approach wellbeing, and to flag up surfacing issues before they become more serious.
-Ahead of World Mental Health day, Helen Stephens reflects on the year so far and explore why so many forward-thinking organisations are focused on psychological safety right now.
+Having the tools available for measuring psychological safety across a team or an organisation provides us with a proactive way to approach wellbeing, and to flag up surfacing issues before they become more serious.
+Which explains why so many forward-thinking organisations are focused on psychological safety right now.

-Saturday 10th October is World Mental Health day.
+Saturday 10th October, 2020 was World Mental Health day.
 2020 marks a time in history where the human race has never needed this more.
 Not only has our collective physical health been threatened by the Coronavirus pandemic but, as study after study is demonstrating, our mental health has, and will continue to suffer.

 The number of UK adults experiencing some form of depression has doubled since the start of 2020